-Additional information regarding Federal purchasing guidelines is available online in the OJP publication "Guide to Procurements Under DOJ Grants and Cooperative Agreements."
+Additional information on Federal purchasing guidelines can be found in the Guide to Procurements Under DOJ Grants and Cooperative agreements at https://ojp.gov/funding/Implement/Resources/GuideToProcurementProcedures.pdf.

 - 2.0 Cost Analysis: A cost analysis must be performed by the subrecipient if the cost or price is at or above the \$35,000 acquisition threshold and the contract was awarded non-competitively in accordance with s.
 216.3475, F.S.
-The subrecipient must maintain records to support the cost analysis, which includes a detailed budget, documented review of individual cost elements for allowability, reasonableness, and necessity. - 3.0 Allowable Costs: Allowance for costs incurred under the subaward shall be determined according to the general principles and standards for selected cost items set forth in the DOJ Grants Financial Guide, 28 C.F.R. § 66, "Uniform Administrative Requirements for Grants and Cooperative Agreements to State and Local Governments", and 2 C.F.R. § 200.405(e), "Cost Principles".

-- 4.0 Unallowable Costs: Payments made for costs determined to be unallowable by either the Federal awarding agency or the Department, either as direct or indirect costs, must be refunded (including interest) to FDLE and the Federal Government in accordance with instructions that determined the costs are unallowable unless state or Federal statute or regulation directs otherwise.
+The subrecipient must maintain records to support the cost analysis, which includes a detailed budget, documented review of individual cost elements for allowability, reasonableness, and necessity.
+See also: Reference Guide for State Expenditures. - 3.0 Allowable Costs: Allowance for costs incurred under the subaward shall be determined according to the general principles and standards for selected cost items set forth in the DOJ Grants Financial Guide, 28 C.F.R. § 66, "Uniform Administrative Requirements for Grants and Cooperative Agreements to State and Local Governments", and 2 C.F.R.
+Subpart E, "Cost Principles". - 4.0 Unallowable Costs: Payments made for costs determined to be unallowable by either the Federal awarding agency or the Department, either as direct or indirect costs, must be refunded (including interest) to FDLE and the Federal Government in accordance with instructions that determined the costs are unallowable unless state or Federal statute or regulation directs otherwise.
 See also 2 C.F.R. §§ 200.300-309. - 5.0 Indirect Cost Rate: A subrecipient that is eligible to use the "de minimis" indirect cost rate described in 2 C.F.R. § 200.414(f), and elects to do so, must advise OCJG in writing of both its eligibility and its election, and must comply with all associated requirements in the 2 C.F.R. § 200 and Appendix VII. - 6.0 Sole Source: If the project requires a non-competitive purchase from a sole source, the subrecipient must complete the Sole Source Justification for Services and Equipment Form and submit to OCJG upon application for pre-approval.
-If the subrecipient is a state agency and the cost meets or exceeds \$150,000, the subrecipient must also receive approval from the Department of Management Services (DMS) (s.
+If the subrecipient is a state agency and the cost meets or exceeds \$250,000, the subrecipient must also receive approval from the Department of Management Services (DMS) (s.
 287.057(5), F.S.).
 The Sole Source form must be signed by the subrecipient or implementing agency chief official or chief official designee.
 Additional details on the sole source requirement can be found at 2 C.F.R. § 200 and the DOJ Grants Financial Guide.